FarhanPanchbhaya/AutoEnrollerYorku/README.md

    - Continue checking until a spot is found or you click "Stop"
    - Attempt enrollment automatically when a spot becomes available

 > **Note:** The script is currently configured for Summer 2025.
-You may need to modify line 316-317 for different academic terms. [value 0 is Fall/Winter undergrad, value 1 is Grad or Osgoode students, value 2 is Summer]
+You need to modify line 316-317 for different academic terms. [value 0 is Fall/Winter undergrad, value 1 is Grad or Osgoode students, value 2 is Summer]

 ## Requirements